bootdotdev/blog/content/golang/golang-vs-python.md

 - Is fast enough to build a functional prototype very quickly
 - Is versatile enough for any project a beginner might want to try

-In summary, when the question is “Golang vs Python: which is best for beginners?” for most people the answer will be Python.
+In summary, when the question is "Golang vs Python: which is best for beginners?" for most people the answer will be Python.

 {{< cta2 >}}